-Course Content Timbers Year Term 1 Ter Term 2 Ter rm 3 10 You will work on a design and make Timbers practical project by investigating coffee tables and manufacturing your own.
+Course Content Timbers Year Term 1 Ter m 2 Ter rm 3 10 You will work on a design and make Timbers practical project by investigating coffee tables and manufacturing your own.
 This will involve the design and making of a product; learning and improving skills in the use of hand, machine tools, the laser cutter and building up knowledge about your subject area.
-During the second term you will work on a number of small projects that will concentrate on the core elements of design and technology such as the range of materials open to us and emerging technologies, environmental, social and economic challenges.
-You will prepare for the NEA by practising and developing your skills on a mini NEA project.
+During the second on a number of smaconcentrate on the design and technol range of materials demerging technolog social and econom all projects that will core elements of ogy such as the open to us and gies, environmental, You will prepare for the NEA by practising and developing your skills on a mini NEA project.
 The contexts for the NEA are published and you can begin your major project in your specialist material area.
 This moves into year 11.
-11 This is when you will complete a major project that will count for 50% of your final mark.
-The exam board will set a series of contextual challenges from which you choose You will complete a tasks, that will inclu and the core knowl specification.
+11 This is when you will complete a major product for 50% of your final mark.
+The exseries of contextual challenges from which one.
+You will be asked to investigate the with a series of designs; manufacture the evaluate it. cam board will set a ich you choose e context; come up You will complete a tasks, that will inclu and the core knowl specification.